Wise and virtuous.

 - Grades Pre-K through 8 currently meet at 3910 25th St. S. and at 2506 35th Ave.
 S.

-- An architect specializing in classical building design has developed the permanent site plans, with the goal of opening the 64th Ave. campus in August 2024.
+- An architect specializing in classical building design has developed the permanent site plans, with the goal of opening the 64th Ave. campus during the 2024-25 school year.

 Yes.
 As said in our mission statement, “Capstone Classical Academy engages students to acquire wisdom, cultivate virtue, and pursue rigorous academic study within a Christian worldview.”